pramsey/crunchyblog/antijoin/index.md

                  ->  Seq Scan on b  (cost=0.00..14424.98 rows=999998 width=4)
 ```

-Note that the subquery ends up materializing the whole second table into memory, where it is scanned over and over to test each row of table "A".
+Note that the subquery ends up materializing the whole second table into memory, where it is scanned **over and over and over** to test each key in table "A".
 Not good.

 ## Except?
 Maybe.